BTNeandertha1/BTDiablo/README.md

    - Javelins = 3 Sockets (Exceptional and Elite)
    - Throwing Spears can have up to 3 Sockets (Exceptional and Elite)
 - Tulwar and Hydra Edge can now get 3 sockets (was 2)
-- Annihilus
-   - 10-15% Experience Gained (was 5-10%)
 - Necro shields add 33% Pierce for the Teeth mechanic (was Poison Damage)
 - Necro shields can now have 3 sockets
+- Ogre Axe Now gets up to 5 Sockets
 - Added Hellfire Ashes (Broken down Hellfire Torches) Torch + Larzuk's Forging Hammer
 - Tome of Town Portal, Identify and keys now stack up to 50
 - All Essences now stack to 50
-- Lidless Wall now rolls 1-2 Skills
 - All Weapons have 50% increased base damage values**
    - Exceptional and Elite "BOWS" (NOT Crossbows) have 15% increased Maximum Base Damage instead**
-- Added Neverfrost (Unique Jewel) [qlvl 78]
-   - 1-3 Faster Cast Rate
-   - 5-10 Increased Attack Speed
-   - Cannot Be frozen
-   - 2% Experience Gained
-- Ogre Axe Now gets up to 5 Sockets
 - Removed Faster Run/Walk Pentalty on Gear
-- Removed Hit Causes Monster to Flee from everything except The face of horror
+- Removed Hit Causes Monster to Flee from everything except The Face of Horror
 - Removed Light Radius all Unique and Set items (exception Hellfire Torch)
 - Removed Indestructible From all Unique and Set items (exceptions Shadow Killer, Ethereal Edge and Ghost Flame)
 - Removed Stamina from all Unique and Set items